 In addition, you must make reasonable accommodations and modifications to accommodate tenants with a disability.
 A reasonable accommodation is any change that you may need to make to your rental housing policy to help a disabled tenant enjoy their premises.

 - Allowing the tenant to keep their service animal even when you don’t allow pets.

 - Changing when the tenant can pay rent so that it coincides with their Social Security Disability Insurance payments.

-As for modifications, you may need to make changes to the unit to give the disabled tenant equal opportunity to make use of the property.
+As for modifications, you may need to make changes to the unit to give disabled persons an equal opportunity to use the property.
 That may mean doing any of the following:

 - Installing special door handles.

 - Lowering countertops.

 - Installing visual doorbells or fire alarms.